 External display is not working with a Mini DisplayPort adapter

 If your adapter is not made by Apple, that might just be the issue here.
-Prior to macOS Sierra it was possible to use a third-party Mini DisplayPort to DVI adapter with a Mac, but since Sierra launched Mac users who were reliant on that setup have found their monitors have stopped working with their Mac.
+Prior to macOS Sierra it was possible to use a third-party Mini DisplayPort to DVI adapter with a Mac, but since Sierra launched in 2016 Mac users who were reliant on that setup have found their monitors have stopped working with their Mac.

 If you have an Apple adapter and your external display isn't working, try the following: